certifiedp/Marcgarimi/README.md

 ### Problem Statement

 Many DeFi trading interfaces are unnecessarily complex, with overwhelming UIs and complicated features that alienate new users.
-TradeZ addresses this by providing a minimalist trading experience focused on usability and transparency.
+Margarimi addresses this by providing a minimalist trading experience focused on usability and transparency.

 ### Innovation

-TradeZ uses a hybrid rendering approach that optimizes for both performance and interactivity, leveraging Next.js 15's Server and Client Components.
+Margarimi uses a hybrid rendering approach that optimizes for both performance and interactivity, leveraging Next.js 15's Server and Client Components.
 This creates a fast, responsive user experience while maintaining all the functionality expected from a trading interface.

 ### Technical Implementation